 Melatonin is a popular supplement among those experiencing sleep issues, but is taking melatonin a good approach for sleep apnea?
-While melatonin is an effective sleep aid for many, it can produce varied results for those dealing with obstructive sleep apnea (OSA).
+While melatonin can be an effective sleep aid for many, it can produce varied results for those dealing with obstructive sleep apnea (OSA).

 In some cases, melatonin can aid the body to relax enough for a more decent night’s sleep.
 But in other instances, melatonin can have a minimal impact and may even complicate sleep apnea.
 It’s best to consult with a doctor before taking melatonin.